ai-natives/persona-kit/docs/persona-kit-technical-spec.md

 # PersonaKit Technical Specification

-## **1. System Architecture: Hybrid Model (Service + SDK)**
+## **1. System Architecture: Service-Based Model**

-To support both a centralized source of truth and a lightweight, local-first experience (e.g., on a phone), the system uses a hybrid architecture.
+PersonaKit operates as a centralized service that applications interact with via REST API.

 * **PersonaKit Service:** A central, server-side application that is the canonical source of truth.
-It manages the databases, exposes the HTTP API, and runs the background agents (Mindscaper, Mapping Supervisor).
+It manages the databases, exposes the HTTP API, runs the background agents (Mindscaper, Configuration Adjuster), and evaluates mapper configurations through its rule engine.
 * **PersonaKit SDK:** A lightweight client library (e.g., a Python package) integrated into the Actor's application.
 It handles API communication, manages a local cache of Personas and Mappers, and enables offline functionality.

 ## **2. Data Synchronization Protocol**